-Although much of the actual work you undertake may be the same, almost all other aspects of your life will change forever when you join the contracting world.
+Although much of the actual work you undertake may be the same, many other aspects of your life will change or need adjustment when you join the contracting world.

-Drawing on my own experiences and those of many past colleagues, this article covers some of the situations and people you are likely to encounter as a first timer contractor.
+This article covers some of the situations and people you are likely to encounter as a first time contractor.

 Many first time contractors find their first contract roles via recruitment agencies, either as a result of a direct CV submission or via ad postings on the leading IT job boards, such as Jobserve or Technojobs.